Lehigraphy/concordat/twelve-meters.md

  The breacher reached in, pulling out the captain.
 A girl of seventeen on her second deployment, she read, her eyes straying to the photograph on her desk.

  She'd been out of alignment by almost twelve meters.
-The girl had ignored commands to fall back, citing communications failure in her debrief.
+The girl had ignored commands to return to formation, citing communications failure in her debrief.
 Enemy EW had still been active, and the radio analysts had rated squad-level links reliability  at fifty-seven percent at the time. _Confidence interval forty to sixty-six._

  The analyst adjusted the numbers down by ten percentage points, referring to operational...no, probability of obscurant-induced RF scattering in her comment.